Below you’ll find a bucket list of things to do in Outer Banks, and we organize the list by Outer Banks’ towns.

 OBX Vacation Rentals

-While there are a number of Outer Banks’ hotels along the beach, most folks opt for a vacation rental.
+While there are a number of Outer Banks’ hotels along the beach (we’ve listed our favorites at the bottom of this post!), some folks opt for a vacation rental.
 We have a post coming out soon that breaks down our favorites, but if you need a rental now, check out this list.
 (Or look here for unique North Carolina Rentals here.)

 Most people only consider the barrier islands when they think of this area, but Roanoke Island in the Sound is also part of The Outer Banks.
 Manteo is the island’s most popular city.